artur-ciocanu/launch.en/help/extension-dev/submit/access.md

 ## Confirm provisioning

-After your company is provisioned with access to tags and your users are set up as described above, you should be able to access the [tags](https://launch.adobe.com/) production environment.
+After your company is provisioned with access to tags and your users are set up as described above, you should be able to access the production environment from the [Data Collection UI](https://launch.adobe.com/).
 If you have been provisioned for tags and have completed the Admin Console steps above, but still cannot sign in to the tags workspace, please contact your Adobe support representatives.